BU-NU-CLOUD-F19/Google_Photos_for_Audio/README.md

 * Minimum acceptance criteria is a website which support upload media files and search by words operations.
 * Stretch Goal:
     * Automate the creation of various cloud resources using an infrastructure-as-code framework like Terraform.
-    * Use k8s to watch for the pubsub topic and process the uploaded file to translate audio to text.
     * Use a self-deployed kafka to better the message stream process.
 ## 6. Release Planning
 1. Release #1 (due by Week 5):